Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Some good news again: families of index 2 current graphs

 An open problem of White~\cite{ArchdeaconWhite} asks for the genus of the complete graph minus a Hamiltonian cycle, which one might conjecture to be equal to its Euler lower bound

-except for finitely many values of $n$.
+except at a few small values of $n$.
 A triangular embedding is only possible when $n \equiv 0, 9 \pmod{12}$, and these embeddings were constructed for the $n \equiv 9\pmod{12}$ case by Gross and Alpert~\cite{GrossAlpert}.
-We solve the remaining regular case, $K_{12s}-C_{12s}$, using Figures~\ref{fig-h12-even} and \ref{fig-h12-odd} for $s \geq 2$.
+We find triangular embeddings of $K_{12s}-C_{12s}$, the other feasible residue, using the current graphs in Figures~\ref{fig-h12-even} and \ref{fig-h12-odd}.
 The currents $1$ and $-1$ are missing from both circuits, so in the derived graph, the absent edges form the missing Hamiltonian cycle.
-An orientable triangular embedding of the remaining case, $s = 1$, is given in Appendix~\ref{app-sporadic}.
+These current graphs are defined for $s \geq 2$, so the $s = 1$ case is treated in Appendix~\ref{app-sporadic}.